We Tried Pepsi Fire and Here’s What You Need to Know

 Pepsi is known for brewing attention with limited-edition flavors.
-The soda-pop giant has experimented with fizzy drinks that feature hints of lime, cherry, vanilla and even coffee.
+The soda-pop giant has experimented with fizzy drinks that feature hints of lime, cherry, vanilla coffee and even Peeps!
 Now Pepsi has released its newest flavor-Pepsi Fire.
 It’s a cinnamon-flavored soda that’s being marketed as “the hottest drink of the summer.”
 I was curious to see if that claim rang true, so I cracked open a cold one and gave it a try.
 Here’s what you need to know:

 On the outside, Pepsi Fire looks like a hip, summery beverage.
 Its red-and-orange label put me in the mood to hit the beach or fire up the grill for a BBQ.
 I read the fine print: “cinnamon flavored cola; natural and artificial cinnamon flavor.”
 Cinnamon usually goes one of two ways: It can be cloyingly sweet-think sticky buns-or deliver spicy heat, like those Atomic Fireballs you might’ve had as a kid.
 I was hoping for something in between.

 Takeaway: The packaging is cool, but I hope the fiery flavor doesn’t burn off my taste buds.

 I popped the can open to pour.
 (Pro tip: When entertaining, I pour soda into small glasses rather than offering it up in cans.
 It looks nicer and helps with portion control.)
 I expected to see the familiar caramel brown coloring.
 Instead, the soda had a dark ruby hue.
 Pepsi Fire looked eerily similar to cherry cola, which is too sugar-packed for my liking.

 Takeaway: Bright red soda is a hit or miss.
 Kids will love it, but the artificial coloring isn’t my cup of tea-erm, soda.